ScrappyHub/rooted-platform/governance/ROOTED_PLATFORM_CONSTITUTION.md

 Cannot be overridden by partners or investors

+⚙️ NO UNLIMITED POWER PRINCIPLE (ABSOLUTE LAW)

+No single human, account, or system inside ROOTED may possess:

+Unlogged override authority

+Silent access to unrestricted data

+The ability to bypass:

+Feature flags

+Row Level Security (RLS)

+Moderation pipelines

+Any governance laws

+👤 ADMIN POWERS ARE:

+✅ Logged
+✅ Audited
+✅ Role-scoped
+✅ Time-bounded when possible

+Every privileged action must create a record in:

+public.user_admin_actions

+📌 Examples of Logged Admin Actions:

+Role changes

+Tier changes

+Feature flag changes

+Moderation decisions

+Account suspensions

+Account lockouts

+Forced provider disablement

+Revenue tool revocations

+❌ ADMIN POWERS MAY NOT BE USED TO:

+Grant commercial tools to prohibited entities (e.g., sanctuaries, rescues)

+Bypass Kids Mode protections

+Force holiday activations

+Silence lawful community activity

+Manipulate discovery for financial benefit

+Override moderation outcomes without trace

+Inflate analytics, impressions, or reach metrics

+Create shadow privileges outside of RLS + feature flags

+🧾 GIT-LOCKED LAW

+All access control rules must exist in:

+GitHub governance files

+Supabase functions

+RLS policies

+If a rule is not written in GitHub, it has no standing authority.

+🚨 VIOLATIONS

+Any unlogged or abusive use of power results in:

+Immediate privilege revocation

+Full internal audit

+Permanent removal from ROOTED governance

+This applies to:

+Admins

+Developers

+Contractors

+Founders

+Service accounts

+No one is exempt.

 🔚 FINAL AUTHORITY STATEMENT

 This file is the final authority on ROOTED’s identity, ethics, governance, safety, and power structure.